 in metaphor for

 yellow-grey stubble like that

 on father’s chin and jowl grown

 bramble train stitched thorns into

 shin bones took on battle scars

-from wet stubble scratch
+from wet stubble scratch and stab.

 Each day began with

 I see my father’s fields starkly realised on this

 jingle – almost smell the sweat.